lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 #### Ruby Code Changes

 **SketchUp loads ruby files once and does not access them thereafter**.
-To reflect the changes to the ruby code without reloading SketchUp, you must reload the files that were changed (not `main.rb` if it was not modified).
+To reflect the changes to the ruby code without reloading SketchUp, you must reload the files that were changed (not `ladb_opencutlist.rb` if it was not modified).

-Caution! if static or methods definitions were changed, you must restart SketchUp and process from scratch.
+Caution! if static or method definitions were changed, you must restart SketchUp and process from scratch.

 #### Yaml or Twig Changes